login

 Long term solution

 Use a shower (multiple nozzles system) instead of a single movable nozzle.
-The flow should be adjustable above different areas of the wafer.
+The flow should be adjustable over different areas of the wafer.

 Shower: